 A/N: So many things to report!
 First of all, I would like to give a special thanks to the amazing people who have been so patient during the last couple months while my attention was stolen away by the SSHG prompt exchange.
 Keep an eye out-there are some amazing fics and art being posted-see if you can figure out what's mine by the end of the month!

-I would particularily like to send heartfelt thanks to ThornedHuntress and Nathaniel Cardeu (my insanity handlers), and the amazing folks who reviewed-THANK YOU so much.
+I would particularly like to send heartfelt thanks to ThornedHuntress and Nathaniel Cardeu (my insanity handlers), and the amazing folks who reviewed-THANK YOU so much.

 Secondly: I was informed this morning that I won first place at the HPFanFicFanPollAwards on live journal for "Best Romance Story" in their Harmony category for"Hermione's Favourite Gift."
 Thank you to my mysterious nominator and those who voted for me; you blew me away and humbled me!

-Thirdly, speaking of "Hermione's Favourite Gift," it was also chosen to be podcast on this round of the HP Pod Fics along with my story "Of Felines and Family," read by my dear friend and banner artist, SusanMarieR and her brother..
+Thirdly, speaking of "Hermione's Favourite Gift," it was also chosen to be podcast on this round of the HP Pod Fics along with my story "Of Felines and Family," read by my dear friend and banner artist, SusanMarieR and Finalbos!

 Lastly: I received some new and fantastic fan art from Ekr, who's talent had my jaw on the floor!
 Please stop by Ekr's Deviant Art page and mention how awesome it is (link is on my profile)!